knowthelist/fhem-tablet-ui/README.md

 - **data-boost** : value to send to force boost mode (for this, dial the knob to then maximum value)
 - **class**		 : mini, small, big, bigger, readonly

+// special for MAX!
+WandThermostat
+date-mode: if the value, retrieved from this reading equals 'auto' then such a command is created "set wz_WandThermostat desiredTemperature **auto** <value>".
+Other values creates somthing like this "set wz_WandThermostat desiredTemperature <value>"

 ####Volume widgets
 - **data-get**  : name of the reading to get from FHEM (default 'STATE')
 - **data-set**  : name of the reading to set on FHEM (\<command\> \<device\> **\<reading\>** \<value\>) (default '')
 - **data-cmd**  : name of the command (**\<command\>** \<device\> \<reading\> \<value\>) (e.g. setstate, set, setreading, trigger) default: 'set'
+- **data-get-value** : RegEx to retrieve the value or part number of the space separated input to get the value (default '-1': all of the input)
+- **data-set-value** : Format of the value to send to FHEM (default '$v': the value only)
 - **data-min**  : minimal value to set (default 0)
 - **data-max**  : maximal value to set (default 70)
 - **data-tickstep** : distance between ticks (default 4|20)
-- **data-part** : part number of the space separated value to show or an RegEx
 - **class**		: mini, small, big, bigger, hue-tick, hue-front, hue-back, dim-tick ,dim-front, dim-back, readonly

 ####Homestatus widget